-M. Eli Whitney Students Program
+N. Eli Whitney Students Program

 The Eli Whitney Students program is for enrollment for the degree of Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) only; students in the program are therefore ineligible for the simultaneous award of the bachelor’s and master’s degrees.

-- Tuition and financial aid Tuition for the 2016–2017 academic year for Eli Whitney students is $5,500 per course credit; students are eligible to apply for financial aid.
+- Tuition and financial aid Tuition for the 2023–2024 academic year for Eli Whitney students is $7,150 per course credit, and Eli Whitney students are not to be charged in excess of the maximum full tuition rate of $32,350 per term.
 Yale employees are entitled to a tuition reduction as determined by the Office of Human Resources.
 Tuition must be paid in full to the Office of Student Financial Services before registration.
+Eli Whitney students are eligible to apply for financial aid.

-- Year or Term Abroad With the approval of the director of the Eli Whitney Students program, the department of their major, and the Committee on the Year or Term Abroad, students enrolled in the Eli Whitney Students program may undertake study outside the United States for a full academic year or for either a fall or a spring term.
+- Year or Term Abroad With the approval of the director of the Eli Whitney Students program and the Committee on the Year or Term Abroad, students enrolled in the Eli Whitney Students program may undertake study outside the United States for a Year or Term Abroad.
 An Eli Whitney student must comply with all deadlines and requirements of the Committee on the Year or Term Abroad.
-See “Year or Term Abroad” in section K, Special Arrangements.
-To be eligible to apply, an Eli Whitney student must have accumulated, before enrolling abroad, at least sixteen course credits but no more than twenty-two course credits toward the 36-course-credit requirement and have a B average in course work at Yale.
+See section L, Special Academic Arrangements, “Year or Term Abroad.”
+To be eligible to apply, an Eli Whitney student must have accumulated, before enrolling abroad, at least twelve course credits but no more than twenty-two course credits toward the 36-course-credit requirement.
 Study abroad must involve full-time work at the university level.
 Eli Whitney students must enroll for at least two terms in Yale College after their return from study abroad.

 - Yale students No person who was ever a regular student in Yale College may enter the Eli Whitney Students program before the lapse of five years after withdrawing from Yale College.
 A person who in the past has withdrawn from Yale College without graduating and who wishes to return to Yale as a candidate for the bachelor’s degree as an Eli Whitney student must make application to the Eli Whitney Students program and fulfill all of its requirements for the bachelor’s degree, including the requirement that at least eighteen course credits must be earned while the student is enrolled in the Eli Whitney Students program.
 Once a former Yale College student has entered the Eli Whitney Students program, that student may pursue the bachelor’s degree only through the Eli Whitney Students program.